 Meta-description < 300-320 characters (including spaces) (limit increased in early 2018).

 Test them out here and make sure they don’t get truncated with an ellipsis.

 How can I know what my site’s click-through rates are?

 To test things out, you can measure you click-through rates in Google Search Console (formerly called Google Webmaster Tools).

-You need to go to: Search Traffic > Search Analytics and then enable “CTR”, here’s how it looks like:
+You need to go to: Status > Performance and then enable “CTR”, here’s how it looks like: